-Halifax is strategically located, whether you’re moving goods into the North American continent, or delivering services across European and Caribbean time zones.
-With the deepest post-Panamax container berths on the East Coast of North America, the Port of Halifax has more scheduled liner services and direct calls than any other Canadian port.
-Halifax’s award-winning International Airport services 28,000 metric tons of cargo and 3.5 million passengers annually.
+Halifax is strategically located for moving goods into the North American continent and delivering services across European and Caribbean time zones.
+With the deepest container berths on the East Coast of North America, the Port of Halifax can handle the largest container ships and has more scheduled liner services and direct calls than any other Canadian port.
+The city’s award-winning Halifax Stanfield International Airport services 28,000 metric tons of cargo and 3.5 million passengers annually.
 Halifax Shipyard boasts world-class expertise in building combat and non-combat vessels and was recently awarded a $25 billion contract to build the Canadian Navy’s next fleet of combat vessels over the next 30 years.

 Halifax’s relative proximity to major financial centres in London and New York and direct data routing to both centres makes it an ideal place to locate financial services.
-Halifax is already home to the regional headquarters of Canada’s five largest banks as well as several major hedge fund companies including Butterfield Fulcrum and Citco.
+Halifax is already home to the regional headquarters of Canada’s five largest banks as well as several major hedge fund companies.

 Halifax has one of the most diverse economies in Canada, with many strong sectors including education, life sciences, financial services, aerospace and defence, ICT and digital technologies, ocean technology, transportation and logistics.

 Halifax’s economy continues to show steady, positive growth each year.
-This stability is, in part, why major international financial services companies such as TD Insurance, Citco and Butterfield Fulcrum have recently expanded in Halifax.
+This stability is, in part, why major international financial services companies such as TD Bank Group, Butterfield Fulcrum Group Limited and Citco (Canada) Inc. have recently expanded in Halifax.

 Halifax is home to:

-- The headquarters of major Canadian companies, including Emera (utilities), I.M.P.
-Group International (aerospace), Clearwater Fine Foods and Maritime Travel
+- The headquarters of major Canadian companies including Clearwater Seafoods Limited, Emera Inc. (utilities), IMP Group International, INC (aerospace), and Maritime Travel

-- The most regional head offices in Atlantic Canada, including Canada’s “Big 5” banks
+- The most regional head offices in Atlantic Canada, including Canada’s “big five” banks

 - The largest share of Department of National Defence assets in Canada, including the East Coast Navy